trokster/xcayp/README.md

 ----------------

-You have a choice: replicate my couchdb databases: https://xcayp.cloudant.com/interface https://xcayp.cloudant.com/data https://xcayp.cloudant.com/interface_ui
+You have a choice: replicate my couchdb databases:

+https://xcayp.cloudant.com/interface

+https://xcayp.cloudant.com/data

+https://xcayp.cloudant.com/interface_ui

-Then point to your own db, or play around with it locally at ( remote saves not allowed ):
+Then point to your own db, or play around with it locally at:

 https://xcayp.cloudant.com/interface/_design/interface/interface.html

+ ( remote saves not allowed )

 Once first replication is complete, you can tick off the replication arrow on interfacedb so the login dialog stops popping up.

 Note: couch databases should be behind https, otherwise you'll need to alter interface.js

-You're set up, click on top right JS icon ( half hidden ), and starting playing with your interface.
+When you're set up, click on top right JS icon ( half hidden ), and starting playing with your interface.